Learning Constrained Adaptive Differentiable Predictive Control Policies With Guarantees: Differentiable Predictive Control

-We use the system model as an integral part of learning the policy.
-The constrained control policy is equivalent to the constraints of the problem~\eqref{eq:mpc_example} and can be defined as the following algorithm~\ref{algo:MPCpolicy}.
-The control policy is evaluated on line~\ref{algo:MPCpolicy:pol}.
-The violations of the control constraints are computed on lines~\ref{algo:MPCpolicy:u_lb},~\ref{algo:MPCpolicy:u_ub}, and~\ref{algo:MPCpolicy:u_s}, respectively.
+The forward pass of the DPC computational graph is defined in the Algorithm~\ref{algo:MPCpolicy}.
+Here, the neural control policy~\eqref{eq:dnn} is evaluated on line~\ref{algo:MPCpolicy:pol}.
 In line~\ref{algo:MPCpolicy:x_plus}, the system model is integrated forward in time to simulate the evolution of the states.
-The state constraints are evaluated on lines~\ref{algo:MPCpolicy:x_lb},~\ref{algo:MPCpolicy:x_ub}, and~\ref{algo:MPCpolicy:x_s}, respectively.
-And finally, the forward pass of the policy returns computed control actions, predicted states, and slacks representing constraints violations.
+The violations of the state and control action constraints are computed on line~\ref{algo:MPCpolicy:x_s}, and~\ref{algo:MPCpolicy:u_s}, respectively.
+The control loss is calculated on line~\eqref{algo:MPCpolicy:loss}.
+And finally, the forward pass of the policy returns computed control actions, predicted states, and slacks representing constraints violations, and control loss values.

-To populate the training dataset for learning the robust control policy, initial states, references, and disturbances are randomly initialized within realistic operating ranges.
-An alternative choice of the training data can be obtained from typical trajectories of the controlled system, e.g., from measurements or specified by a domain expert.
-For each $N$ samples we thus have sequence of vectors ${\mathcal{X}} = {\bf {x}}_{0}, \ldots {\bf {x}}_{N}$, ${\mathcal{R}} = {\bf {r}}_{0}, \ldots {\bf {r}}_{N}$, and ${\mathcal{D}} = {\bf {d}}_{0}, \ldots {\bf {d}}_{N}$.
-The trainable parameters ${\bf \Theta}$ of the \textsc{MPCpolicy} are optimized w.r.t. the following weighted multi-objective loss function: